quicwg/base-drafts/draft-ietf-quic-transport.md

 It is possible for faulty network devices to corrupt or erroneously drop packets with ECN markings.
-To provide robust connectivity in the presence of such devices, each endpoint independently validates ECN counts and disables ECN if errors are detected. marking on packets it transmits.
+To provide robust connectivity in the presence of such devices, each endpoint independently validates ECN counts and disables ECN if errors are detected.

 Endpoints validate ECN for packets sent on each network path independently.
 An endpoint thus validates ECN on new connection establishment, when switching to a new server preferred address, and on active connection migration to a new path.

 Even if an endpoint does not use ECN markings on packets it transmits, the endpoint MUST provide feedback about ECN markings received from the peer if they are accessible.
 Failing to report ECN counts will cause the peer to disable ECN marking.

 #### Sending ECN Markings